-The active ingredient in XELJANZ/XELJANZ XR is tofacitinib citrate.
+The active ingredient in XELJANZ/XELJANZ XR is tofacitinib.

 Before starting XELJANZ/XELJANZ XR, tell your healthcare provider if you:

 - think you have an infection or have symptoms of an infection, such as fever, sweating, or chills; cough; blood in phlegm; warm, red, or painful skin or sores on your body; burning when you urinate or urinating more often than normal; muscle aches; shortness of breath; weight loss; diarrhea or stomach pain; or feeling very tired

 - get a lot of infections or have infections that keep coming back

 - have diabetes, chronic lung disease, HIV, or a weak immune system.
 People with these conditions have a higher chance for infections

 - have TB, or have been in close contact with someone with TB